ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

    - ``user.crt`` - a user certificate file; and
    - ``user.key`` - a user private key file.

    These files are equivalent to those created by the :ref:`Quick Start Flocker Installer <labs-installer>`.
-   See :ref:`below <benchmarking-cluster-description>` for the format of the ``cluster.yml`` file.
+   The format of the :file:`cluster.yml` file is specified in the  :ref:`benchmarking-cluster-description` section below.

    If this option is not specified, then the benchmark script expects environment variables as set by the :ref:`acceptance test runner <acceptance-testing-cluster-config>` using ```run-acceptance-tests --keep``.

 .. option:: --config <benchmark-config>

    Specifies a file containing configurations for scenarios, operations, and metrics.
-   See :ref:`below <benchmarking-configuration-file>` for the format of this file.
+   The format of this file is specified in the :ref:`benchmarking-configuration-file` section below.
    Defaults to the file ``./benchmark.yml``.

 .. option:: --scenario <scenario>